-People come for counselling for all different reasons; from a crisis situation to longer term issues and I aim to accept and welcome each person as an individual, in an atmosphere free from judgement.
+People come for counselling for all different reasons; from a crisis situation to longer term issues and I welcome each person, as an individual, in an atmosphere free from judgement.
 Counselling offers an opportunity to explore and reflect on any aspect of your life, past or present, in a safe, confidential, professional environment.
 In the presence of a skilled counsellor, I strongly believe that we all have the ability to grow and change through the talking, exploring and sharing of often difficult, emotional subjects..
 My inspiration to continue as a Counsellor is due to witnessing and being part of a relationship where changes and choices are able to be made.

 I understand that it can be hard to make a decision regarding counselling and people often ask me "will this help me?" or "how do I know if this is the right counsellor for me?
-I believe that the best guidance we can have is to listen to ourselves.
+I believe that the best guidance we have is to listen to ourselves.
 "Can I picture telling this person my troubles?"
 Only you, will know if you feel comfortable and right with the therapist you meet.